This feature will allow you to create a CSV (comma delimited) file to be opened with a spreadsheet program like Microsoft Excel.

 balance range by typing in the balance fields.
 You

-may also use the buttons to click to the balance you want.
+buttons to click to the balance you want.

 Clicking